davidsonfellipe/fellipe.com/src/markdown-pages/2013-04-01-moving-wordpress-to-jekyll/index.md

 ##Comments

-I wanted to keep current comments from Disqus, for this a will to continue use this tool.
+I wanted to keep current comments from Disqus, for this a will to continue using this tool.
 Jekyll-bootstrap has this feature.

 ##Benefits

-More simplicity for changes on code, more simplicity for users to read my blog, and the website is with a better speed.
+More simplicity for changes in code, more simplicity for users to read my blog, and the website load faster.
 This is due to in the fact all my posts are static assets now.
 Now I write the posts using Markdown + HTML.